College Recruiting, Recruiting Timeline & Process

 Group of IMG Academy student-athletes wearing college apparel, celebrating their recruitment to various NCAA programs across multiple sports.

-Don’t panic: You’re not alone.
-Thousands of high-school student-athletes successfully match with college athletic programs every year.
-With a little bit of guidance, you can take the right steps to raise awareness of your recruitment and find schools that match your profile.
+Starting the college recruiting process is an exciting time, and it’s the first step toward playing the sport you love at the next level.
+But it’s also overwhelming.
+Wondering where to even start, when you should contact coaches (and when can contact you), whether coaches should already be reaching out, and which colleges have scholarships in your sport—and how to land on their radars?
+Don’t panic: you’re not alone.
+Thousands of high-school student-athletes successfully match with college athletic programs every year, and with a little guidance, you can take the right steps to raise awareness of your recruitment and find schools that match your profile.

 Infographic listing seven steps to getting recruited for college sports, including getting started, getting noticed, choosing the right level of play, understanding college divisions, campus visits, eligibility, and scholarships.